-Senate Confirms Trump Trade Pick, Clearing Way For NAFTA Overhaul
+Senate Confirms Trump Trade Pick, Clearing Way for NAFTA Overhaul

 Robert Lighthizer, a former Reagan-era trade official, is seen as too protectionist by some key Republicans, who refused to back him.